mmcc007/fledge/README.md

     in .png format for iOS versions supporting iPad Pro (which is all flutter apps).

 ## Repo server setup
+*Now that the app is setup in both stores, let's setup the remote server.*

 Assuming you have an empty remote repo:
 1. Commit files on your local repo
 1. Create a `dev` branch on your local repo